arkanjoms/nexus-npm/README.md

 # nexus-npm

-Node module to deploy artifact in sonatype nexus.
+Node module to deploy artifact in sonatype nexus like maven-release-plugin.

 #### Requeriments